symfony/symfony-hello-world/README.md

 to ensure that new versions of the framework do not degrade performance.

-If you got it from Github, you must first install the dependencies by executing the following script:
+If you got it from Github, you must first install the dependencies by executing the following command:

-    ./bin/vendors.sh
+    git submodule update --init

-Then, benchmark Symfony by getting the `index.php/hello/Symfony` URL.
+Then, benchmark Symfony by getting the `/index.php/hello/Symfony` URL.

 You can also execute the `./bin/build.sh` script to create a small archive with all the needed files.